nd-ball/llm-alignment-cct/README.md

 [[`Paper`](TODO-ARXIV-URL)] [[`BibTeX`](#citation)]

 This repository contains the code and data for the paper *Carefully Considering Culture: Analyzing LLM Alignment in Single- and Multi-Cultural Settings using Cultural Consensus Theory*.
 We apply Cultural Consensus Theory (CCT) from cultural anthropology to evaluate how well Large Language Models (LLMs) align with human cultural consensus.
-Using the World Values Survey (WVS) Wave 7 across 10 countries and 12 domains, we compare an ensemble of 10 LLMs against human respondents and identify three distinct regimes of model behavior: *Consensus Gap*, *Heterogeneity Gap*, and *Consensus Inflation*.
+Using the World Values Survey (WVS) Wave 7 across 10 countries and 12 domains, we compare an ensemble of 10 LLMs against human respondents and identify three distinct regimes of model behavior: *Consensus Gap*, *Heterogeneity Gap*, *Consensus Attenuation* and *Consensus Inflation*.

 ## Table of Contents